hedgeyedev/paypal-ipn-forwarder/README.md

 ### In More Detail

-There are three main components which interact in order to make this process work.
-They are: **Paypal**, **Server**, and the **Development Computer**
+There are three main components which interact in order to make this process work: **Paypal**, **Server**, and the **Development Computer**

 ####PayPal

 The *PayPal sandbox* that you want to include in your end-to-end testing.

 ####Server

+This gem implements a Sinatra server that stores the *PayPal sandbox* notification IPNs into a queue.
+When the *Development Computer* requests a notification IPN, this server pops the oldest one from the queue and returns it.

-This gem implements a Sinatra server for the *PayPal sandbox* that stores the IPNs in a queue.
-This Sinatra app must run on a server exposed to the *PayPal sandbox* and have capability to respond to requests sent by the *Development Computer*.
+This Sinatra app must run on a server exposed to both the *PayPal sandbox* and the *Development Computer*.

 ####Development Computer

 The *Development Computer* is the local machine that a developer uses for everyday work.
-It needs to have a internet connection in order to be able to interact with the *server*.
+It needs to have a internet connection with the *server*.

-### In Minute Detail

-Each of the three main components has smaller moving parts inside which interact with each other to make everything run smoothly.

-**Server**
-- Queue
-: Part of the Sinatra server.
-The Sinatra server puts IPN requests from the *PayPal sandbox* into the *queue*.
-The *router* retrieves them.

-**Development Computer**
-- Router
-: Part of the gem running as a process on the development computer.
-It retrieves IPNs from the *queue* and relays them as requests to the developer's *PayPal client*.

-- PayPal Client
-: Part of the developer's business application, running on the develper's computer, that receives and processes IPN requests from (normally) the *PayPal sandbox*.
+Inside the *development computer* is the **PayPal Client**, the part of the developer's business application that receives and processes IPN requests from (normally) the *PayPal sandbox*.
-Of course, in this case, it will be receiving the requests from the *router* instead.
+But, in this case, it will be receiving the requests from the *router* instead.

+The **router** is a daemon that retrieves notification IPNs from the *server*'s *queue* and relays them as requests to the developer's *payPal client*.

-The sequence diagram shows how the messages are exchanged.
+#### How the messages are exchanged

 ![Forwarder/Proxy](https://rawgithub.com/dostapenko/paypal-ipn-forwarder/server_client_fleshing/doc/seq_diagrams/simple.svg)

 Notice some assumptions that are implied from this flow:

 1. This setup assumes that all requests are successful.
     This is a tradeoff to prevent the multiple hops and router queuing from inadvertently timing out the PayPal sandbox's request.
     Hence, for this reason, the *server* completes the HTTP cycle as soon as it's stored the IPN into the queue.

 1. The *PayPal client*'s response is muted.
 Usually, once the *PayPal client* receives an IPN, it conducts a handshake with PayPal to make sure that the IPN is valid.
-This is not performed during testing.
+This is not performed during testing because, as noted above, it introduces too much timing variability for the handshake.

-1. Lastly, note that the queue is part of the server and is not run outside or independently of the server.
+1. Lastly, note that the *queue* is part of the *server* and is not run outside or independently of the *server*.

 Ultimately, you probably have multiple development computers that you'd like to have a PayPal sandbox for each one.
 The *server* can manage multiple connections; this will be described later.